diasurgical/devilution/Packaging/nix/README.txt

 GitHub: https://github.com/diasurgical/devilutionX

 # How To Install:
- - Extract the files in the zip.
+ - Extract the files in the archive.
  - Install libsdl2 libsdl2-mixer libsdl2-ttf
  - Copy diabdat.mpq from your CD, or GoG install folder, to the DevilutionX install folder; Make sure it is all lowercase.
  - Run ./devilutionx

 # Multiplayer
  - TCP/IP only requires the host to expose port 6112
- - UPD/IP requires that all players expose port 6112 (currently disabled)

 All games are encrypted and password protected.